bbauska/Coursera-Bootstrap/README.md

 <div class="col col-sm order-sm-first col-md"> ... </div>
 ```

--   For the div containing the <ul&gt; with the site links, update the
+-   For the div containing the &lt;ul&gt; with the site links, update the
     class as follows:

 ```